+'Hay in a Day' refers to making haylage or baleage (fermented forages) in a day.
 Hay in a day demands a sense of urgency in managing a haylage crop and involves getting the crop dried and ensiled in the shortest amount of time possible.
-Wide-swathing is the primary technique used to achieve that, getting more of the swath exposed to the sun for faster drying.
+Wide-swathing is the primary technique used to achieve this, getting more of the swath exposed to the sun for faster drying.